OurVoiceUSA/civic-broker/README.md

 ## Introduction

-This is the mobile app for Our Voice Initiative, a 501(c)(4) non-profit, non-partisian organization for the civic education.
+Our Voice Initiative is a 501(c)(4) non-profit, non-partisian organization for civic education.
 We are writing tools to engage everyday citizens with the political process by providing easy access to civic information that's relevant to the individual.

 ## Features